 Furnace and Water Heater Combination Rebate: $700- $950

-It depends on your home's location and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Iselin, your best time to install solar panels is in the spring and fall.
+It depends on where you live and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Iselin, your best time to get solar is in the spring and fall.

 Of course.
 The grid in Iselin already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.

-Absolutely.
-Solar panels exist independently from the power grid in Iselin and will continue to generate power even if the grid is having problems.
-Keep in mind, however, that a solar system without a storage system cannot keep you running through a nighttime outage.
+Of course.
+Solar panels are independent of the Iselin grid and will continue to generate power even if the grid is having problems.
+Bear in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.